-Traditionally, undergraduate students range in age from 18 to 22.
-At Arizona State University, 53.4% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Arizona State #926 in the nation for student age diversity.
+Traditionally, students range in age from 18 to 21.
+At Arizona State University - Tempe, 58.2% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank ASU - Tempe #2,977 in the nation for student age diversity.

-Analyze the age range of Arizona State undergraduates with the following bar chart.
+Analyze the age range of ASU - Tempe students with the following chart.

 Questions About Diversity

-Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
-Get a better idea of how Arizona State supports low-income students by visiting the Financial Aid Page.
+Even a school with great racial, ethnic, and location diversity may not be diverse when it comes to the financial backgrounds of their students.
+To get a better idea of how ASU - Tempe is supporting low-income students check the Financial Aid Page.

 - Is Diversity Important to ASU - Tempe?